ASKtraining/Training/_resources/code_of_conduct.md

 ---
 resource:
-    name: 'Counter hate speech online'
+    name: 'Social media code of conduct'
-    id: 'counter_hate_speech'
+    id: 'code_of_conduct'
-    description: "What to do if you see hate speech online"
+    description: "How to deal with the social media."
     url: ''
     duration: 20
     difficulty: 2